script-fu/funky/content/hub/docs/folder/Installation.md

 ---
 type: docs
-url: "/boxdocs/folder/Installation"
+url: "hub/docs/folder/Installation"
 ---

 # Introduction

+Artbox has an [AppImage](https://script-fu.github.io/artbox/hub/docs/folder/AppImage/) and is available to download.
+If you are interested in building your own version from the source code then read on.
 Artbox is a modified version of GIMP, if you can build GIMP, you can build Artbox.
-Artbox does not exist as an individual application, it relies on many parts to function and many apps are used to construct it.
+The program relies on many parts to function and many apps are used to construct it.
 You need to create a _build environment_ for it first, like an aquarium for a fish.
 The following is a guide, for a Debian system.
 It will be a unique process for your system, and may require further research.
 Good luck!

 ## Content